awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-plugins.md

 The request body assumes exchanges on the server are named beginning with `amq`\.
 Using regular expression `^amq\.` will ensure that federation is enabled for all exchanges whose names begin with "amq\."
 The exchanges on your RabbitMQ server can be named differently\.

 For more information about configuring the federation plugin, see [RabbitMQ federation plugin](https://www.rabbitmq.com/federation.html)\.

+## Consistent Hash exchange plugin<a name="rabbitmq-consistent-hash-exchange"></a>

+ By default, Amazon MQ for RabbitMQ supports the Consistent Hash exchange type plugin\.
+Consistent Hash exchanges route messages to queues based on a hash value calculated from the *routing key* of a message\.
+Given a reasonably even routing key, Consistent Hash exchanges can distribute messages between queues reasonably evenly\.

+ For queues bound to a Consistent Hash exchange, the binding key is a number\-as\-a\-string that determines the *binding weight* of each queue\.
+Queues with a higher binding weight will receive a proportionally higher distribution of messages from the Consistent Hash exchange to which they are bound\.
+In a Consistent Hash exchange topology, publishers can simply publish messages to the exchange, but consumers must be explicitly configured to consume messages from specific queues\.

+ For more information about Consistent Hash exchanges, see [RabbitMQ Consistent Hash Exchange Type](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_consistent_hash_exchange) on the GitHub website\.